teodorrd27/team-rh-challenge/README.md

 ## Nice to haves 🛠
 I would have liked to do a lot more.
 Here is a list of things that need to be tidied up or done better.
-- *MUST HAVE*: I ran out of time during test coverage.
-A lot more unit testing is necessary.
-Integration testing would be nice.
+- Integration and end-to-end testing would be nice.
 - Refactoring of client calls (fetch) and API paths that are parameterised.
 Language is currently hard coded to only request English results.
 It would be good to similarly prerender the possible language just like I have done for the Muscle groups and pass them into the props.
 - Refactoring of bigger components such as the Table is necessary to achieve better readability and code reuse.
 - I noticed that the `/muscle` WGER endoint also returns svg resources that illustrate where the muscle groups are in the human body.
 I also noticed they are each of the same dimension.
 This means that you could superimpose all of the svgs and create a sketch of the whole body.
 Then, based on the user's selection, you could change the colour of an svg group to highlight the parts of the body to be trained.